How To Make My Bathroom Cleaning Checklist Work For You!

 13. Clean the sink

-Clean the sink, don’t forget the underneath of the sink and the sink pedestal.
-Clean toothbrush holders and soap dispensers, attention to detail is a must in a bathroom to avoid soap scum build up.
+Clean the sink; don’t forget the underneath of the sink and the sink pedestal.
+Clean toothbrush holders and soap dispensers, attention to detail is a must in a bathroom to avoid soap scum buildup.

 14. Change the towels